Jet Substructure from Dark Sector Showers: Distinguishing Dark Substructure from QCD

-The result is provided in \cref{fig:C1Mass}, where we compare the \ECF distribution for a quark initiated QCD jet against the \Pythia distributions for different choices of the dark quark mass \mD; we assume that the dark quarks are degenerate and that the dark hadron masses are 2\mD for simplicity.
+The result is displayed in \cref{fig:C1Mass}, where we compare the \ECF distribution for a quark-initiated QCD jet against the \Pythia distributions for different choices of the dark quark mass \mD; we assume that the dark quarks are degenerate and that the dark hadron masses are 2\mD for simplicity.
 The other dark sector parameters are set to the default given in \cref{tab:hiddenparams}.
 We see that the peak of the distributions moves to higher values of \ECF as \mD is increased.
-Additionally, we note that the impact on the distributions is not as dramatic as when we varied \LambdaD above, see \cref{fig:C1Lambda} above.
+Additionally, we note that the impact on the distributions is not as dramatic as when we varied \LambdaD above (\emph{cf}., \cref{fig:C1Lambda}).
 This can be understood due to the fact that increasing the quark masses for fixed gauge coupling simply acts to cut out more of the IR region of the shower phase space where the sector is becoming strongly coupled.
-This has an impact on the resultant multiplicity of dark hadrons that are produced in a shower, which subsequently decay to nearly massless QCD hadrons, thereby obscuring the impact of the specific mass scale set by \mD on the observable distribution.
+While this has an impact on the resultant multiplicity of dark hadrons that are produced in a shower, their subsequent decay from a higher rest mass to nearly massless QCD hadrons obscured the impact of the specific mass scale set by \mD on the observable distribution.